 Panama City is emerging as a world-class destination.
-Over the last decade, new additions to the city’s skyline has drawn travelers to the historic hot-spot.
+Over the last decade, new additions to the city’s skyline have drawn travelers to the historic hot-spot.
 Whether you are staying for 1 night before heading to Bocas del Toro or Boquete, or there for an entire week, there are plenty of things to do in Panama City, Panama.

 Dine in Casco Viejo.